 Gone and not forgotten.

-It is now three years since Dave died.
+It is now five years since Dave died.

 Although Dave died too soon, the Liverpool Brisk Walkers which Dave started, continues,

 bringing health and social benefits to us all.
 Thank you, Dave.

 The Liverpool Brisk Walkers.

 We had hoped that the Brisk Walks could be continued.